kubevault/kubevault/docs/guides/secret-engines/aws/csi-driver.md

 <div class="tab-content" id="conceptsTabContent">
   <details open class="tab-pane fade show active" id="operator" role="tabpanel" aria-labelledby="operator-tab">

-<summary>Using Vault Operator</summary>
+<summary>Using KubeVault operator</summary>

-Follow [this](/docs/guides/secret-engines/aws/overview.md) tutorial to manage AWS IAM secrets with `Vault operator`.
+Follow [this](/docs/guides/secret-engines/aws/overview.md) tutorial to manage AWS IAM secrets with `KubeVault operator`.
 After successful configuration you should have following resources present in your cluster.

 - AppBinding: An appbinding with name `vault-app` in `demo` namespace
 - Role: A role named `k8s.-.demo.demo-role` which have access to read database credential